gagandeepsinghkhanuja/National-Park-Service-NPS/README.md

 # National-Park-Service-NPS
+This project focuses to harvest 10 features from the NPS API namely:
+ParkCode
+State
+Name of the National Park
+Type of the National Park(Designation)
+Latitude
+Longitude
+LatLong
+Fee USD
+Fee Type
+Fee Description

 There are two parts of this project
 1. Python project to harvest parking fee of parks,National Historical Parks, National Heritage Areas using REST APIs
 2. Visualize the harvested data in Tableau and Shiny.